An operator algebraic approach to symmetry defects and fractionalization: Introduction

-The original DHR formalism comes from the work in \cite{MR297259, MR334742}, which built on the work in \cite{MR165864}.
-The original DHR theory was constructed to describe continuous quantum field theory and uses finite regions of spacetime as its local regions.
+The original DHR formalism comes from \cite{MR297259, MR334742}, building on \cite{MR165864}.
+It was constructed to describe relativistic quantum field theory and uses finite regions of spacetime as its local regions.
 This work was later built on in \cite{MR660538} to describe states that are localized in spacelike cones instead of finite regions.
 This latter approach was then adopted to study topologically ordered quantum spin systems, starting with the Toric Code \cite{MR2804555, MR2956822, MR3135456}.
 These methods have been shown to be stable under perturbations \cite{MR4050095, MR4426734, MR4362722} and are thus an important step in understanding topological order in a model-independent way.
 More recently, the DHR approach has been used to study anyons in the presence of a $U(1)$ symmetry \cite{2410.04736}.
-Additionally, this approach can be generalized in the style of \cite{MR1231644}, as shown in \cite{2410.21454}.
+Our paper shares some aspects of their analysis, particularly in the construction of defects.
+However, many of their techniques and results are specific to $U(1)$ and thus not applicable to our setting since we focus on finite groups.
+The DHR approach can also be generalized in the style of \cite{MR1231644}, as shown in \cite{2410.21454}.
 Another DHR-inspired approach to topological order has been used in \cite{2304.00068, 2307.12552, MR4814524}.

-Following in suit with these analyses, we consider a vacuum state $\omega_0$ of an SET and construct its GNS representation $\pi_0\colon\fA\rightarrow B(\cH)$ for the quasilocal algebra $\fA$.
+Following these analyses, we consider a ground state $\omega_0$ of an SET and construct its GNS representation $\pi_0\colon\fA\rightarrow B(\cH)$ for the quasi-local algebra $\fA$.
 For each $g\in G$, we have a support preserving automorphism $\beta_g\in \Aut(\fA)$ which represents the symmetry action.
 We take our ground state to be symmetric in the sense that $\omega_0\circ\beta_g=\omega_0$.
-With such a ground state, we take inspiration from \cite{MR2183964} to define the symmetry defect sectors.
+With such a ground state, we take inspiration from \cite{MR2183964} to define $G$-defect representations.
+These are (loosely speaking) representations housing a half-infinite-line-like symmetry defect, which are in turn truncations of symmetry domain walls analogous to the setup of \cite{else2014classifying} (cf.~discussion in Section \ref{sec:DefectAutomorphismConstructionHeuristic}).
 Physically, the analysis in \cite{MR2183964} should correspond to the boundary CFT at infinity surrounding the bulk SET which we study.
 We now state our main results.
-The first result is stated precisely in Theorem \ref{thm:main result} and Corollary \ref{cor:anyon_equiv}.
+The main theoretical result is stated precisely in Theorem \ref{thm:main_result} and Corollary \ref{cor:anyon_equiv}.